 [Regulation 24F inserted in Gazette 25 Feb 2000 p.
 973-4; amended in Gazette 31 Mar 2005 p.
 1055.]

 24G.
-Adopted policy applies
+Adopted regional price preference policy, effect of

 A local government that has adopted a regional price preference policy in relation to a certain type of contract may choose not to apply that policy to a particular tender in the future for a contract of that type but, unless it does so, the policy is to apply to all like tenders.